Fatty Acids: Polyunsaturated with

 The absolute requirements for essential fatty acids are dependent on several factors, including species and sex (females appear to have a higher requirement for n-3 fatty acids), but they are usually considered to be a minimum of 1 to 2% for linoleate and somewhat less for α‑linolenate.
 In contrast, the requirement for α‑linolenate in fish is higher than for linoleate.
 For some years it was believed that cats lacked a Δ6‑desaturase and had an absolute requirement for arachidonic acid in their diet, i.e., they were obligate carnivores, but this now known not to be true although the enzyme activity can be low.

-Scottish thistleIt has sometimes been argued that linoleate and α‑linolenate per se may in fact be less important than the longer-chain polyunsaturated fatty acids in animal biology, but there is an absolute requirement for linoleate for the proper functioning of ceramides in skin, and octadecanoid oxylipins derived from linoleate have critical functions in skin, adipose tissue and other organs, while γ-linolenic acid in maternal milk is reported to drive cardiac metabolic maturation.
-On the other hand, it is possible that the essentiality of α‑linolenic acid may reside only in the long-chain polyunsaturated fatty acids formed from it, as lipoxins derived directly from this fatty acid are rarely identified in vivo and no functions have yet been determined.
+It has sometimes been argued that linoleate and α‑linolenate per se may in fact be less important than the longer-chain polyunsaturated fatty acids in animal biology, but there is an absolute requirement for linoleate as a component of ceramides in skin, and octadecanoid oxylipins derived from linoleate are critical in skin, adipose tissue and other organs, while γ‑linolenic acid in maternal milk is reported to drive cardiac metabolic maturation.
+On the other hand, it is possible that the essentiality of α‑linolenic acid may reside only in the long-chain polyunsaturated fatty acids formed from it, as lipoxins derived directly from this fatty acid are rarely identified in vivo and there appears to be little research on the topic.

 Although the actual requirement for polyunsaturated fatty acids is relatively low, general nutritional advice for the human diet until recently was that they should comprise a substantial part of the daily intake.
 Over the last 30 years, there has been a large increase in the consumption of linoleic acid because of an increased use of vegetable oils rich in this fatty acid in the diet, while by comparison, the intake of n-3 polyunsaturated fatty acids has been reduced because of a relative decrease in the consumption of fish and vegetables.
 The consequence is that the ratio of n‑6 to n‑3 fatty acids in the diet can be of the order of 20:1, whereas it was probably closer to 2:1 in historical times in developed countries.
 High linoleate diets have been correlated with an increased risk of cancer of the colon, and this is believed to be a consequence of the production of excessive amounts of epoxy octadecenoic acids by the cytochrome P450 monooxygenase pathway.
-On the other hand, 10-hydroxy-12Z-octadecenoic acid produced from linoleate by intestinal microorganisms has anti-inflammatory effects and beneficial properties towards obesity induced by high fat diets in mice.
+On the other hand, 10-hydroxy-12Z-octadecenoic acid produced from linoleate by intestinal microorganisms is anti-inflammatory and is beneficial towards obesity induced by high fat diets in mice.

 It is now generally believed that the relative proportion of n‑3 to n‑6 polyunsaturated fatty acids in the diet should be increased, if not the total amounts.
 There appears to be evidence that dietary supplements of fish oils are beneficial to brain development in young children but less so in the management of neurodegenerative diseases and the onset of dementia in the elderly (unless supplement are started early).
 However, there is enhanced bioavailability on supplementation with EPA or DHA in the form of lysophosphatidylcholine, as this lipid has a great affinity for the receptor MFSD2A (sodium-dependent LPC symporter 1), a transmembrane transporter of long-chain fatty acids across the blood brain barrier, and there is hope that this may prove a beneficial treatment against cognitive decline.